 |Non-global Fracture Care

 |Casting CPT® (initial +2)

 |Follow-up Visits Post Global

-- Did the provider put a plan into place for follow-up treatment?
+- Did the provider establish a follow-up treatment plan?